Moghan/neighborhood-map/README.md

 Have a look at the neighborhood-map sight at TODO

 ## Getting started
+Install the bower-modules listed as dependencies in the bower.json file into the project folder.
+At the moment they are the following.
+* knockout
+* bootstrap
+(Check out the awesomeness of Bower at https://bower.io/)

 Publish on your website,

 or run on a local server using Python and ngrok.
 ```bash
   $> cd /path/to/your-project-folder
   $> python -m http.server 8080
   ```
 ``` bash
   $> cd /path/to/your-project-folder
   $> ngrok http 8080
   ```

-## Build the project

-In your project folder:

-Install the bower-modules listed as dependencies in the bower.json file into the project folder.
-At the moment they are the following.
-* knockout
-* bootstrap

-Check out the awesomeness of Bower at https://bower.io/

 ## License
 MIT